rusejo/bCLI/README.md

    // return this.getLastBlock()['index'] + 1; //Get the index of the last block of out chain plus one for a new block }
 ```
+On `app.js`, we add all the Blockchain API calls.
 Now, in order to use it, right after `main.js` catches the comand from the renderer, we collect the data and send it to the API call:

 ```javascript
 //Recive command from terminal